scorpido74/azure-docs.nl-nl/articles/event-hubs/get-started-node-send-v2.md

     async function main() {

-      // create a producer client to send messages to the event hub const producer = new EventHubProducerClient(connectionString, eventHubName);
+      // Create a producer client to send messages to the event hub. const producer = new EventHubProducerClient(connectionString, eventHubName);

-      // prepare a batch of three events const batch = await producer.createBatch();
+      // Prepare a batch of three events. const batch = await producer.createBatch();
       batch.tryAdd({ body: "First event" });
       batch.tryAdd({ body: "Second event" });
       batch.tryAdd({ body: "Third event" });

-      // send the batch to the event hub await producer.sendBatch(batch);
+      // Send the batch to the event hub. await producer.sendBatch(batch);

-      // close the producer client
+      // Close the producer client.
       await producer.close();

       console.log("A batch of three events have been sent to the event hub");